Bishajit/News-App/README.md

 - update main branch
 - implement AWS cognito
 - use the cloud for database/ make it resilient
-- upgrade home page/ give more options
+- upgrade home page/ give more options for users to choose options